wyattferguson/tweetlib/README.md

 ## How to use it
 All these parameters can be used in combination with one another.
-Alternatively you can pass the variables in when you create an new instance of the library.

     ts = tweetlib.TweetLib(username="barackobama", max_tweets=10)